publication date: Friday, March 5, 2004 (part of Round XXII)

 explanation: Bathory was notorious for having young women abducted, then bathing in their blood to restore her youth.
 Along with Vlad Tepes of Romania, she is credited for inspiring the vampire legend.
 David Dawson was a vampire-hunting player character in The Weekly Curiosity, an RPG run by Scott on the same site as the goo game; Dawson fought and defeated a fictional Bathory in that game. more…

-solved by: Steve West, Matthew Preston, Denise Sawicki, Steve Dunn, Erik Bates, Mike Eberhart, Dave Mitzman, Megan Baxter, Lori Lancaster, Todd Brotsch, Christine Marie Doiron, Anna Gregoline, Nadine Russell, Anthony Lewis, Dave Stoppenhagen, D. R., Angela Lathem-Ballard, Dan Donovan, Scott Baumann, Elizabeth Chesher, Jason Charles Butterhoff, C. K., and Allan Russell
+solved by: Steve West, Matthew Preston, Denise Sawicki, Erik Bates, Steve Dunn, Mike Eberhart, David Mitzman, Megan Baxter, Lori Lancaster, Todd Brotsch, Christine Marie Doiron, Anna Gregoline, Nadine Russell, Anthony Lewis, Dave Stoppenhagen, D. R., Angela Lathem-Ballard, Dan Donovan, Scott Baumann, Elizabeth Chesher, Jason Charles Butterhoff, C. K., and Allan Russell

 player landmarks: This was the last goo solved by Dan Donovan.